SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction

 Based on the unusual properties of SN\,2020bio compared to other SNe IIb, including its weak H spectral features and faint secondary light-curve peak, we test whether a lower-opacity envelope better reproduces the observed SCE.
-This could be the case if the progenitor star was almost completely stripped of its outer H envelope.
+This could be the case if the progenitor star was almost completely stripped of its outer H-rich envelope.
 We perform the same fitting routine but fix the opacity $\kappa$\,=\,0.20 cm$^{2}$ g$^{-1}$ for H-poor material.
+The results are shown in Figure \ref{fig:hpoorfits}, with best-fit parameter values given in Table \ref{tab:hpoormodelparams}.
 We find no differences in goodness of fits for each model between the two chosen opacities\textemdash both the H-rich and H-poor envelopes produce similarly good fits.
 However, there are differences in the fitted parameters between the best-fit models.
 In the H-rich case, the envelope radii and masses from the best-fit SW17 model are consistent with those estimated for other SNe IIb (i.e. radii of $\approx$ 1$\times$10$^{13}$ cm and masses of 10$^{-3}$--10$^{-2}$ $M_\odot$).
-In the H-poor case, however, the radii are smaller ($\approx$ 3$\times$10$^{12}$ cm) and the envelope masses are larger ($\approx$ 10$^{-1}$ $M_\odot$).
+In the H-poor case, however, the radii are smaller ($\approx$ 100 $R_\odot$) and the envelope masses are larger ($\approx$ 0.5 $M_\odot$).
 These values are more consistent with those estimated for Type Ib and Ca-rich transients with observed SCE \citep[e.g.,][]{Yao2020,WJG2022}.